Fefedu973/Activity-Condenser/README.md

 ### **<ins><p align="center">Planed Activity Condenser features</p>**

 - Restart app when updating settings (+ show why the app doesn't start under the settings that make the app crash)
-- Display the right icon on the taskbar when opening a gui
 - Create a workaround for the button link (maybe a better discord optional plugin?
 I dont know maybe a script to paste in the discord console if you have any idea tell me!)
 - And clean the code a little bit (you can help me of course !)